top of page

 troubled waters, the risk of drowning.

-the search for truth where the soul belongs
+in search of truth where the soul belongs

 by merely existing, expressing, healing wrongs…